Tag Archives: stress

 Emotional Resilience

 Our January 3 blog entry, “The Road to Resilience” was inspired by a seven page brochure from the American Psychological Association and the Discovery Health Channel that includes a series of questions to ask yourself and describes ten ways to build resilience.
-An article published this week by McClatchy (the third-largest newspaper company in the… Read More »
+An article published this week by McClatchy (the third-largest newspaper company in the… Read More: Emotional Resilience »

 Emotional Freedom – Dr. Judith Orloff

 Dr. Judith Orloff, an Assistant Clinical Professor of Psychiatry at UCLA, has written a new book, “Emotional Freedom: Liberate Yourself From Negative Emotions and Transform Your Life.”
 She describes the book as “a guide to staying brave and positive during stressful times.”
-Dr. Orloff says, “Emotional freedom is being able to transform negative emotions into… Read More »
+Dr. Orloff says, “Emotional freedom is being able to transform negative emotions into… Read More: Emotional Freedom – Dr. Judith Orloff »

 Politics, Stress, and Emotional Health

 In the wake of political protest, the Bangkok Post has published an article under a banner that says, “Politics and Mental Health”.
-According to the article, Dr. Yongyud Wongpiromsarn, senior adviser of the Mental Health Department, said the willingness to accept a different opinion is a measurement of the emotional quotient (EQ) of an individual.… Read More »
+According to the article, Dr. Yongyud Wongpiromsarn, senior adviser of the Mental Health Department, said the willingness to accept a different opinion is a measurement of the emotional quotient (EQ) of an individual.… Read More: Politics, Stress, and Emotional Health »

 Emotional Health and Obesity

 Headline in the Telegraph: Tackling emotional health ‘key to solving obesity crisis’ According to the Mayo clinic, 75% of Britons are overweight.
 According to Dr. Colin Waine, chairman of the National Obesity Forum, the problem is “even more serious than global warming.”
 (Whoa!
 Really?)
-U.K. Health Secretary Alan Johnson announced the Government’s plans for a… Read More »
+U.K. Health Secretary Alan Johnson announced the Government’s plans for a… Read More: Emotional Health and Obesity »

 Free Crisis Counseling Services

 Free crisis counseling services are available to residents in 34 Texas counties in the aftermath of Hurricane Ike.
 Disaster-related crisis counseling services are funded by FEMA and administered by the Texas Department of State Health Services.
-In a related news item, the Associated Press reports that crisis counseling helps people understand that their emotional reactions… Read More »
+In a related news item, the Associated Press reports that crisis counseling helps people understand that their emotional reactions… Read More: Free Crisis Counseling Services »

 Student Health and Academic Success

 Researchers at the University of Minnesota have found a clear connection between student health and academic success.
 They matched grade point averages with typical health problems for nearly 10,000 Minnesota college students.
 What affects grades the most?
 Stress!
-Students who reported eight or more emotional stresses – anything from failing a class to credit card… Read More »
+Students who reported eight or more emotional stresses – anything from failing a class to credit card debt… Read More: Student Health and Academic Success »

 Therapy for Peak Performance

 Good article about the connection between stress and disease, published in the Petoskey News-Review on October 10, 2008.
 “Exercise is therapy for stress management,” said a Northern Michigan Regional Hospital exercise physiologist.
 “Exercise gets you away from stress and releases serotonin in the brain which helps you relax.”
-“Many of us are recovering from all… Read More »
+“Many of us are recovering from all… Read More: Therapy for Peak Performance »